Managua: Culture

-Managua is Nicaragua's cultural capital, boasting several restaurants, theaters, museums, and a few shopping centers.
+Managua is Nicaragua's cultural capital, boasting restaurants, theaters, museums, and shopping centers.
 The city is also home to many communities of immigrants and ex-pats from countries including but not limited to Taiwan, China, Germany, the United States, Palestine, and Latin American countries.

-Managua is home to the annual Miss Nicaragua pageant; it is the national beauty pageant of Nicaragua.
+Managua is home to the annual Miss Nicaragua pageant, the national beauty pageant of Nicaragua.
 The pageant is traditionally held at the Rubén Darío National Theatre and has been held since 1955.

 Festivals

 Managua's most famous festival is that of its patron saint Santo Domingo de Guzmán.
 It starts on the morning of August 1, when the "Bajada del Santo" (walk down of the saint) involves many joyful people walking and carrying the old statue of Santo Domingo from Las Sierritas Church in south Managua to another church across the city to the north, in the area destroyed by the 1972 earthquake.
 It remains here for ten days until the morning of August 10, when the "Subida del Santo" (walking up of the saint) returns the statue to Las Sierritas Church where it remains for the rest of the year.
 Thousands of people attend this event which involves dancing, eating, drinking and the marching of musical bands, mainly for traditions that date back to pre-colonial times, or to ask for personal miracles, make promises, or give thanks to the saint.
 During the parade many people dress up in typical costumes, masks and painted bodies.
+During the festival some people cover themselves in a mix of grease and motor oil to pay promises to the saints while others wear masks and costumes.

-Another festival taking place since 2003 is the Alegria por la Vida (Happiness for Life) Carnaval is celebrated in Managua at the beginning of the month of March.
-There's a different slogan or theme every year.
+Carnaval has been celebrated in Managua since 2002 as Alegría por la Vida (Joy for Life) and takes place in March.
+There is a different slogan or theme every year.
 This event is celebrated with parades, floats, live music, food and dancing as well as the march of the Carnival Queen.

-During the Santo Domingo festival some people cover themselves in a mix of grease and motor oil to pay promises to the saints while others wear masks and costumes.